gwlilabmit/Ram_Y_complex/readme.md

 Please note that all figures used in the paper can also be found under figures/.
 All varna files for structures can be found under varna/.

+###Quick note on bedtools getfasta

+Bedtools getfasta will not reverse complement strands for you.
+Please take your getfasta output and corresponding bedfile and use as input to strand\_directionality.py.
+Note that this script needs base\_complement.py and string\_reversal.py to run, so keep those in the same directory.

 ### Figure 1-1
 ![Figure 1](figures/fig1.png)